mittielawrence22/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that understanding and simplicity lead to better long-term solutions than over-engineering from the start."

 This quote emphasizes the importance of avoiding unnecessary optimization early in development, which can often complicate code without tangible benefits.
 It's a reminder to programmers to prioritize readability, maintainability, and correctness before optimizing for speed or efficiency.
 The wisdom lies in the fact that most systems have bottlenecks that aren't obvious until later stages of development or usage, hence the need for data-driven optimization decisions.

+# 2024-01-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+It's not just about getting it to work today, but ensuring it can be understood and evolved tomorrow.
+Remember, code is read far more often than it's written."

+In practice, this means:
+1. Write clear and concise functions/methods.
+2. Use descriptive variable names.
+3. Avoid unnecessary complexity; refactor when you see it.
+4. Comment your code effectively, explaining why rather than what.
+5. Design for modularity and scalability.
+6. Test early and often to validate your logic.
+7. Continuously improve and iterate on your codebase.
+8. Respect the principles of SOLID and other software design patterns.

+Ultimately, the goal is to create robust and efficient solutions that are also understandable and adaptable over time.